-If we restrict our attention only to triangulable generalized marked surfaces $(\Sigma,\mathcal{P})$ with empty boundary, i.e. punctured surfaces, we are ready to state the result of Bonahon-Wong, namely a map from the skein algebra of this surface to the square-root quantum Teichm\"uller space.
+If we restrict our attention only to triangulable generalized marked surfaces $(\Sigma,\mathcal{P})$ with empty boundary, i.e. punctured surfaces, we are ready to state the result of Bonahon and Wong, namely a map from the skein algebra of this surface to the square-root quantum Teichm\"uller space.
 In the meantime, one of the major defining properties of this map is the cutting/gluing property, which is a certain compatibility that holds when cutting the surface (together with a skein) along a $\mathcal{P}$-arc, i.e. an edge of some triangulation.
-In order to fully reflect this property, it is not just a luxury but rather a must, that we state Bonahon-Wong's result in complete generality for any triangulable generalized marked surface, instead of only for punctured surfaces without boundary.
+In order to fully reflect this property, it is not just a luxury but rather a must, that we state Bonahon and Wong's result in complete generality for any triangulable generalized marked surface, instead of only for punctured surfaces without boundary.

 \vs